Sahil-git1/My-Portfolio/README.md

-# Sahil Chauhan - Aspiring Data Scientist and AI Enthusiast
+# Sahil Chauhan - Aspiring Web Developement and AI Enthusiast

 Welcome to my GitHub portfolio!
 I'm an aspiring data scientist and AI enthusiast with comprehensive skills in data analysis, machine learning, and full-stack web development.
 My passion lies in leveraging data-driven insights and AI technologies to create innovative solutions that can make a difference.